 If you do NOT want financial help, and prefer to pay full price for a plan, go directly to Shop and Compare to see what plans fit your needs.

 If you are interested in getting financial help, first get an idea of what you might qualify for.
-Find out if your income and household size are in the income range for getting low-cost or no-cost insurance through a government-sponsored program (MinnesotaCare or Medical Assistance).
-See if you qualify for Medical Assistance or MinnesotaCare.

-When you shop and compare private health plans on the MNsure marketplace, start by selecting the metal categories you think will fit your needs (see number 3 below).
+When you shop and compare private health plans on the MNsure marketplace, start by selecting the metal level you think will fit your needs (see number 3 below).
 The plan with the lowest monthly premium is not always the best choice.

 If you expect to have a lot of doctor visits or need to fill prescriptions often, you may want a platinum, gold or silver plan, rather than a bronze plan because they pay more of your costs when you need care.
 (The plans available to you will vary depending on where you live, your age and whether or not you use tobacco).

 If you purchase a silver plan and qualify for out-of-pocket savings, the deductible can be a lot less than a deductible for the typical bronze plan.
 You may end up spending less on health care overall if you enroll in a silver plan.

 If you qualify for premium tax credits, you can use them for a plan in any metal category.
 If you qualify for cost-sharing reductions, you can use those only if you pick a silver plan.

 When you shop for a health plan, it’s important to look beyond what the monthly premium will cost.
 Here are some basic things to keep in mind as you compare plans: